-- Remuneration: UBP ensures independence between investment decisions and/or recommendations and the remuneration of its asset managers. - Inducements: UBP is organised in such a way that the services provided are not biased by any inducements received.
-In addition, when distributing hedge funds, UBP does not receive any inducement from third parties. - Forward-pricing principle: For investments in funds, UBP mitigates risks of late trading and market timing by a strict application of the principle of forward pricing.2 - Disclosure and declining to act: Where measures taken in order to avoid conflicts of interest are not sufficient, UBP shall disclose to affected clients the general nature and/or sources of the conflicts of interest before undertaking business on their behalf.
+- Remuneration: UBP ensures independence between investment decisions and/or recommendations and the remuneration of its asset managers.
+In particular, this means a ban on churning and a duty of 'best selection', which involves taking reasonable measures to ensure that products are offered to clients on the basis of their interests, including their sustainability preferences if applicable, and not exclusively with a view to the Bank's remuneration. - Client's interests and sustainability preferences: UBP makes its best reasonable effort to reach the accuracy and transparency of the information provided to clients on the sustainable characteristics of the recommended financial instruments and investment solutions, if applicable. - Inducements: UBP is organised in such a way that the services provided are not biased by any inducements received. - Forward-pricing principle: For investments in funds, UBP mitigates risks of late trading and market timing by a strict application of the principle of forward pricing.2 - Disclosure and declining to act: Where measures taken in order to avoid conflicts of interest are not sufficient, UBP shall disclose to affected clients the general nature and/or sources of the conflicts of interest before undertaking business on their behalf.
 The disclosure shall be made by durable means of communication and shall contain sufficient information to allow clients to assess the potential conflict of interest and take an informed decision with respect to the services to be provided.
 If the general measures and disclosure of the conflict of interest are insufficient to adequately address a specific conflict situation, UBP shall consider refraining from acting on behalf of the client.